boringprotocol/docs/docs/intro.md

 ## Where can I buy BOP tokens?

 Go to CoinMarketCap and search for Boring Protocol and tap on the button labeled “Market” near the price chart.
 In this view, you will see a complete list of exchanges that carry the BOP token.
 BOP has a max supply of 250,000,000.
-If you would like to know where to buy/swap BOP at the current rate use [Jupiter aggregator](https://jup.ag/swap/SOL-BOP), [Raydium](https://raydium.io/), or [ORCA](https://www.orca.so/).
+If you would like to buy/swap BOP at the current rate use [Jupiter aggregator](https://jup.ag/swap/SOL-BOP), [Raydium](https://raydium.io/), or [ORCA](https://www.orca.so/).

 ## What is a MotherBored?